AguaClara/String-Digester/Report3.md

 #### Rosalie Krasnoff, Zsofia Szegletes, Madeline Garell, Antonio Martinez
 #### November 19, 2018

-[Shuo: Hello String Digester!
-I'll write my comments in the square brackets like this.
-Please feel free to delete them when you revise or update your report. ]
 ## Abstract
 The string digester team’s objective for this semester is to continue research on designing a new wastewater treatment system to eliminate problems associated with current trickling filters.
 To improve consistency in wastewater treatment, experiments will be conducted using strings to optimize surface area.
 The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater.
 Initial tests involving different string materials, biofilm growth, and string spacing will help define design parameters for the construction of a functioning string digester.

 ## Introduction